todogroup/osposurvey/2020/questions.md

 * Yes
 * No
 * Don't know
->LH, note for survey coding, 4/22/20, "inside and outside" becomes "inside or outside"

-NEW question

-35. In response to the COVID-19 pandemic, what is the likelihood that your organization will reallocate funds from events to recruiting and training actvities produced by an open source project, association or foundation?
+35. In response to the COVID-19 pandemic, what is the likelihood that your organization will reallocate funds from events to recruiting and training activities produced by an open source project, association or foundation?
 * Very likely
 * Somewhat likely
 * Neutral